 Mitchell describes seeing the earth and the 360 degree panorama of stars as their capsule tumbled back to Earth, which triggered an experience of samadhi.
 He describes it like this: “It means that you see things with your senses, the way they are.
 But you experience them viscerally in eternity as a unity and a oneness accompanied by ecstasy.”

-*Wow.
-So it appears I misheard what he was saying.
-He said, “But you experience them viscerally and internally as a unity and a oneness accompanied by ecstasy.”
+*Oops, it appears I misheard what he was saying.
+What he acutally said: “But you experience them viscerally and internally as a unity and a oneness accompanied by ecstasy.”
+I like my misheard version better.

 References